 Toss to coat with olive oil and spices.

-Bake at 425 degrees for 30-40 minutes.
+Bake at 425 degrees F for 30-40 minutes.
 Stir the veggies every 15 minutes so that they cook evenly.